renovatebot/renovate/lib/modules/platform/gitlab/readme.md

 - Make sure the `RENOVATE_TOKEN` PAT has the `read_registry` scope.

 If you are using a private gitlab and it is configured such as the HTTPS is configured for something else as HTTPS authentication (Kerberos authentication for example), you may want to use `git-credential` feature.
-It will not send the token in the URL but rather write the `.git-credentials` file and configure `git` to use it.
+It will not send the token in the URL but rather write the `.git-credentials` file (if it doesn't exist) and configure `git` to use it.
-You can activate this feature by setting `platformGitCredentialsFile` to `true`.
+You can activate this feature by setting [`platformGitCredentialsFile`](https://docs.renovatebot.com/configuration-options/#platformGitCredentialsFile) to `true`.

 ## Features awaiting implementation